Package 'pavement'

 plot(spatiotemporal_network)

-Split a linestring into multiple segments
+Split multiple linestrings into segments

 Description

-Split a linestring into multiple segments
+Split multiple linestrings into segments

 Usage

-split_linestring(linestring, split_points, tolerance = 0.01)
+split_linestrings(linestrings, split_points, tolerance = 0.01)

 Arguments